 How to Get Rid of Rats in Trees

 Rats thrive in a mature landscape.
-Trim tree branches so they are not in contact with fences, wires, rooftops and other tree branches.
-The branches of the tree should be pruned to at least 3 feet from the ground.
+Trim tree branches so they are not in contact with fences, wires, rooftops, and other tree branches.
+The branches of the tree should be pruned to at least 3 feet from the ground to prevent rats from jumping up onto them.
 Trim the lower branches of shrubs to expose the rats and increase their vulnerability to predators.

-Rat guards will get rid of rats in trees.
-You can make them yourself or purchase rat guards at a home and garden store.
-The University of Florida IFAS Extension office suggests using "a piece of sheet metal 18 to 24 inches wide and as long as the circumference of the tree plus 2 inches."
 Attach the sheet metal to the tree without damaging the bark.
-Drill a hole, or use a hammer and a nail, 2 inches from each corner of the sheet metal and wrap it around the tree trunk.
-Align the holes.
-Thread a piece of metal wire through the holes and secure like a twist tie with pliers.
+Drill a hole or use a hammer and nail to create a hole 2 inches from each corner of the sheet metal and wrap it around the tree trunk.
+Align the holes, thread a piece of metal wire through the holes, and secure it like a twist tie with pliers.